RushabhBhosale/rajesh-ecom/README.md

 ## Customer dashboard

-Authenticated buyers can visit `/dashboard` to see every order they have placed, including current status, payment details, and itemised shipping information.
+Authenticated buyers can visit `/dashboard/orders` to review every order with live status, Razorpay metadata, and initiate return requests when eligible.

 ## Testing